Last updated on December 3rd, 2022

 Juicy Spare Ribs

 Best spare ribs in Vienna: Ribs of Vienna (Weihburggasse 22) are very popular for their famous spare ribs.
-It offering a wide range of mouth-watering pork spare ribs with different flavors and side dishes.
+It offers a wide range of mouth-watering pork spare ribs with different flavors and side dishes.
 Reservation is a must as the restaurant is super busy.
 While both Salm Bräu (Rennweg 8) and Brandauers Schlossbräu (Am Pl.
-5) are another great option with huge spare ribs and local brewery in a traditional beer garden.
+5) are other great options with huge spare ribs and a local brewery in a traditional beer garden.

 Coffee houses are nearly everywhere in Vienna and people here love to spend time enjoying a nice cup of coffee.
-The Viennese style coffee is something unique with coffee culture all of its own.
-Learn about “Schwarzer’ for a black coffee, ‘Brauner’ for a black coffee with milk or a ‘Melange’ for coffee with cream in Vienna.
+The Viennese style coffee is something unique with a coffee culture all of its own.
+Learn about “Schwarzer’ for black coffee, ‘Brauner’ for black coffee with milk, or a ‘Melange’ for coffee with cream in Vienna.

-Best Viennese coffee in Vienna: Each Viennese has their preferred coffee shop.
+Best Viennese coffee in Vienna: Each Viennese has its preferred coffee shop.
 The top three well-respected coffee houses to try in Vienna are Cafe Central (Herrengasse 14), Julius Meinl (Graben 19), and Cafe Demel (Kohlmarkt 14).
-No doubt Cafe Central is the most grand and beautiful coffee shop in Vienna.
+No doubt Cafe Central is the grandest and beautiful coffee shop in Vienna.
 Famous with their vaulted ceiling and splendid interior; and finest homemade pastries and coffee.

 Best food in Naschmarkt Vienna: While a large community of Turkish people in Vienna, Naschmarkt is one of the best places to find falafel, hummus, and kebabs.
 Choose to take away or eat in Naschmarkt.

 Goulash or beef stew is one of the popular dishes in Central Europe.
-Mostly all restaurants in Hungary, Czech Republic, and Austria served this dish in their own recipe.
-Vienna found its way to developed many variations like Esterhazy goulash or the Fiaker goulash.
-The slow-cooked fatless meat with onions and spices are the secret of great goulash.
+Mostly all restaurants in Hungary, the Czech Republic, and Austria served this dish in their own recipe.
+Vienna found its way to develop many variations like the Esterhazy goulash or the Fiaker goulash.
+The slow-cooked fatless meat with onions and spices is the secret of great goulash.

 Best goulash in Vienna: Gulaschmuseum (chulerstraße 20) serving large choice and different types of goulash.
 A good place to have goulash in different variety.
 Ilona Stüberl ètterem (Bräunerstraße 2) and Gasthaus Rebhuhn (Berggasse 24) served traditional and authentic Austrian cuisine and famous for its goulash.

-Don’t miss this delightful Neapolitan wafer biscuits when visiting Vienna.
-Invented in 1898, manner wafer is now the symbol of Viennese culture and one of the best selling products in Vienna.
+Don’t miss these delightful Neapolitan wafer biscuits when visiting Vienna.
+Invented in 1898, the manner wafer is now the symbol of Viennese culture and one of the best-selling products in Vienna.
 Made with crunchy wafers layered with delicate hazelnut and cocoa cream; cut into bite-sized pieces.
 Get them at almost all shops and supermarkets; or special Manner shop at Stephansplatz.